iliassioutis/iliassioutis.github.io/project-delivery/artifacts-governance/index.md

 Users and reviewers must be able to tell **what produced an output** and **how it should be interpreted**.

 - **Source labeling (provenance)**
-  - Clearly label whether each value comes from:
+  - Clearly label the source of each value:
     - AI estimate (model output)
     - Connected device reading (with device model, when relevant)
     - Manual entry